kedacore/keda-docs/content/docs/concepts/scaling-deployments.md

   cooldownPeriod:  300 # Optional.
 Default: 300 seconds
 ```

 The period to wait after the last trigger reported active before scaling the deployment back to 0.
-By default it's 5 minutes (300 seconds)
+By default it's 5 minutes (300 seconds).

+The `cooldownPeriod` only applies after a trigger occurs; when you first create your `Deployment`, KEDA will immediately scale it to `minReplicaCount`.
+Additionally, the KEDA `cooldownPeriod` only applies when scaling to 0; scaling from 1 to N replicas is handled by the [Kubernetes Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-cooldown-delay).

 **Example:** wait 5 minutes after the last time KEDA checked the queue and it was empty. (this is obviously dependent on `pollingInterval`)